kritsanan1/500-AI-Agents-Projects/crewai_mcp_course/README.md

 # CrewAI with FastMCP Server Integration Course

-This course teaches beginners how to use CrewAI with FastMCP server access through step-by-step programming examples.
+A comprehensive course teaching beginners how to integrate CrewAI with FastMCP servers through step-by-step programming examples.

-## Course Overview
+## 🎯 Course Overview

 This course is designed for beginner developers with basic Python knowledge who want to learn how to integrate CrewAI agents with FastMCP servers.
 The course covers fundamental concepts, practical implementation, and advanced patterns for building intelligent agent workflows.

-## Lessons
+## 📚 Lessons

 ### Lesson 1: Setting up CrewAI with MCP Server Access
 - Install required packages